Home Alive: History

-Other resources

-There are other resources that are available to victims as well as people looking to prevent violence against women or other groups.
-One of these is Her Wits About Her: a powerful anthology that relates dozens of true self-defense success stories by women, dispelling the pervasive myth that it's better not to fight back.
-This book demonstrates how often a combination of strategies (yelling, negotiating, striking, positive self talk) can be incredibly effective in dangerous situations.

-Home Alive co-founder Cristien Storm's first book Living in Liberation: Boundary Setting, Self-Care and Social Change is a great visionary resource.
-Cristien argues that responses to violence can and should embody boundary setting, self care, and self-defense skills that interrupt victim-blaming, fear-based approaches and locate healing within the social context of community.
-This groundbreaking text roots boundary setting and self care in larger visions of happier and healthier communities, all the while holding on to the complexities of individual safety and social justice.

 Benefit shows

 Many live music venues in Seattle, San Francisco, and New York organized shows to benefit Home Alive, where there would be music and spoken word performances.
 These performances were put on by a variety of people including bands, such as The Posies, and founders of Home Alive, such as Christien Storm, who performed spoken word, Valerie Agnew, who performed with her band 7 Year Bitch, and Gretta Harley, who performed with her band Maxi Bad.
 The first show took place at Seattle venue, RKCNDY (also known as Rock Candy).
 During these shows organizers and volunteers would talk about Home Alive and there would be tables with information about Home Alive, as well.
 In addition to being fundraisers for Home Alive, these benefit shows were also used as a "[way] to bring the music and arts communities together around tragedy, violence, and oppression" to "find ways to proactively address these issues."
 While funds from the shows went towards providing self-defense classes, it did not always go directly to Home Alive.
 In the case of shows put on in February and March 1996, the money was put into a bank account with the intent of inspiring other organizations to provide self-defense classes, which would be supported using funds from the bank account.
 If no one used the money within one year, it would be "donated to women's shelters in the communities where the shows [took] place."

 In more current events, partial proceeds from Capitol Hill Block Party in 2008 were also donated to Home Alive as well as in 2006 and 2007.
 In 2008 the University of Washington put on a performance of the Vagina Monologues, and the proceeds from the show went the organization.